Igor Loskutov

 ),

-{ concurrency: 3 } // at most 3 at a time
+{ concurrency: 3 }

 )